dmcote-1991/interactive-form/README.md

 # Interactive-Form

-This project is a dynamic, interactive registration form for a conference or event, built using JavaScript.
+This project is a dynamic, interactive registration form for a conference or event, built using TypeScript.
 It allows users to register for various activities, choose shirt designs and sizes, and select a payment method, while providing form validation and real-time feedback to the user.

 ## Features